-I’ve been told that if I want to show a film on campus in the University Center’s Theater, I need something called “PPR”.
+I’ve been told that if I want to show a film on campus in the University Center’s Theater, I need to get something called “PPR”.
 What is “PPR” (or, Public Performance Rights)?

-Any time you plan to screen/show a film to the public (“public” here meaning anyone attending a film screening/showing in an auditorium, theater, or any other kind of unrestricted open space, either indoors or outdoors)—irrespective of the film’s format or whether or not you are charging admission—you must first seek permission to do so from the film’s copyright holder(s).
+Any time you plan to screen/show a film to the public (“public” here meaning anyone attending a film screening/showing in an auditorium, theater, or any other kind of unrestricted open space, either indoors or outdoors)—regardless of the film’s format or whether or not you are charging admission—you must first seek permission to do so from the film’s copyright holder(s).
 This permission comes in the form of a license from the rights holder called a PPR (Public Performance Rights) license.
 The University Theatre's "Copyrights" policy can be found on this page; scroll down and click on "Copyrights" for more information.

 What does a PPR rights license look like?

 It depends on who is issuing it.
 There is no standard format, but it should be in writing (e.g. e-mail, pdf, Word file, fax, physical letter).
-However, the license itself is often a paper document issued by the rights holder (it might be sent by email or fax) stating explicitly the terms of the terms of the license including: the name of the person/company issuing the PPR license; the title of the film being screened/shown; the date and time of the screening/showing for which the license is valid; the name and address of the venue or location where the film is to be screened/shown; and the names of the person(s) or organization(s) to whom the license is issued.
+However, the license itself explicitly states how you may use the film.
+This includes: the name of the person/company issuing the PPR license; the title of the film being screened/shown; the date and time of the screening/showing for which the license is valid; the name and address of the venue or location where the film is to be screened/shown; and the names of the person(s) or organization(s) to whom the license is issued.

 Do I really need to get public performance rights to show this film in public?
-It sounds like a hassle.
+It sounds like a pain.

 Can I find out if a film the library owns already has PPR?